Ouhssini-Jamal/Eventino/README.md

-# Online Event Reservation Application
+# Online Event Booking Application

 This project is an online event reservation application that allows users to browse and book events online.
 It provides a convenient platform for event organizers to list their events and for users to discover and reserve their desired events.